chrystelaur/future-flood-forecasting-web-portal-importer/README.md

   * fews-ignored-workflows-queue
 * Messages placed on the fews-eventcode-queue or fews-eventcode-topic **must** adhere to the format used for Azure service bus alerts in the core forecasting engine.
+* Messages placed on the fews-staged-timeseries-queue or fews-staged-timeseries-topic **must** contain only the primary key of the staging database record holding data obtained from the core forecasting engine.

 ## Contributing to this project